-5.21.2 Maximum Time Frame (MTF)
+5.22.2 Maximum Time Frame (MTF)

 Students must complete their program of study within 1.5 times the Normal Program Length (NPL) as measured in semester credit hours attempted.
-This is called the Maximum Time Frame (MTF) and is formulized as MTF = $1.5 \times NPL$.
-For example, the MTF for an undergraduate degree program is $180 \times MTF = 1.5 \times NPL = 1.5 \times 120 \times 180 \times$
+This is called the Maximum Time Frame (MTF) and is formulized as MTF = $1.5 \times NPL$ .
+For example, the MTF for an undergraduate degree program is 180 credits MTF = $1.5 \times NPL = 1.5 \times 120$ credits = 180 credits.

 Credit hours attempted are defined as any clock or credit hour for which a student has incurred a financial obligation.
 All registered hours at the end of the add/drop period will be counted in the MTF determination.
-In addition, all transfer credit hours accepted from other institutions will be counted in the MTF.
+In addition, any transfer credit hours accepted from other institutions will be counted in the MTF.